your shopping cart is empty.

 When choosing the ideal material for your outdoor bar top, the options are as diverse as the people who design them.
 The right choice not only enhances the overall design of the outdoor bar but also supports regular maintenance and longevity, ensuring that the bar counters remain pristine through years of outdoor use.

 Mosaics have long been celebrated for their ability to transform a simple surface into a work of art.
-For an outdoor bar top that makes a striking statement, consider incorporating a design that with a range of colors or intricate patterns.
+For an outdoor bar top that makes a striking statement, consider incorporating a design with a range of colors or intricate patterns.
 This is a popular choice among those seeking a playful yet refined ambiance.

 Consider integrating hues that complement the outdoor kitchen, or create a vibrant contrast to stainless steel appliances.
-Either way, because mosaics tend to be made with durable materials like porcelain confetti tiles, they are often waterproof — an essential feature for any patio bar top that needs to endure spills from drinks and the occasional rain shower.
+Either way, because mosaics tend to be made with durable materials like porcelain confetti tiles, they are often waterproof—an essential feature for any patio bar top that needs to endure spills from drinks and the occasional rain shower.

 Terracotta tiles offer a natural warmth and rustic charm that can instantly infuse the outdoor bar area with an inviting, earthy vibe.
 Their rich, reddish-brown hues and tactile texture make them a great choice for those who have a cozy, Mediterranean-inspired home.